Oracle cloud at customer

 2. FastConnect: Oracle Cloud Infrastructure FastConnect provides a dedicated, private connection between your data center and Oracle Cloud Infrastructure.
 This ensures a faster and more reliable connection compared to internet-based connections.

-3. Load Balancers: Oracle Cloud Infrastructure offers Load Balancing to distribute incoming traffic to multiple targets, such as virtual machines, in a VCN, ensuring that your application remains available.
+3. Load Balancers: Oracle Cloud Infrastructure offers Load Balancing, which distributes incoming traffic to multiple targets, such as virtual machines, in a VCN, ensuring your application remains available.

 4. VPN Connect: VPN Connect (an IPSec VPN) provides a secure and encrypted connection from your on-premises network to your VCN.